CookiePLMonster/CookiePLMonster.github.io/_mods/bully/silentpatch.md

 game-series: "bully"
 excerpt: "If you are on Windows 10, now you should be able to play without crashes."
 date: 07-03-2020
+warning-label: BETA
-beta-caption: Patch may not fix all crashes yet.
+warning-title: "This patch may not fix all known crashes yet."
 ---

 *Co-developed with [P3ti](https://github.com/P3ti)*